Words are cheap.

 27. Random Road Trip Finds

 If you’re taking a road trip, and you most certainly should… You’ll be passing incredible opportunities left and right for great photos.
-There’s no particular place when the picturesque places are anywhere and everywhere…
+There’s no particular place when the most beautiful places in Morocco are anywhere and everywhere…

 Want to make your own list of magical Morocco photo locations?
 Wouldn’t it be cool to see some of these spots all mapped out (where are my fellow map nerds at)?
 How about curating your own list to keep handy and share with your friends?